nethesis/nethvoice-report/ui/src/doc-inline/en/data_agent_1_table_agent.md

 in the filters.

-The data *by Agent* show the work activity and the burden of phone calls they interacted with for each selected agent.
+The data *by Agent* show the work activity and the burden of phone calls for each selected agent.

 The items shown for the *by Agent* data are: